ChiriVulpes/scryfall-sdk/DOCUMENTATION.md

 ### `setCacheDuration (timeout: number): void;` [🡅](#table-of-contents)

 Many, but not all query functions cache their results.
 For example, trying to get a card by ID twice will return the cached copy, rather than requesting it from Scryfall again.
-The cache is stored globally, which means that after the cache duration passes, *everything* will be re-cached.
+The cache is stored individually, which means that after the cache duration passes, any queries will re-cache.

 By default, scryfall-sdk uses a cache duration of 24 hours.